 To succeed with any personal injury claim, you will need to identify the party or parties you believe to be responsible for your damages, and then you will need to prove exactly how they caused those damages.
 Additionally, you must accurately assess the full value of these damages, determine how much you can recover through auto insurance, and then assess how much you can foreseeably obtain from the defendant with your personal injury suit.

-While proving fault is not always necessary to recover from a car accident in Detroit, it will be essential for success in your personal injury suit.
+While proving fault is not always necessary to recover from a car accident in Detroit, it becomes essential for success in your personal injury suit.
 You must prove the defendant breached a duty of care they owed to you and, in doing so, directly caused your claimed damages.
 Your Detroit car accident lawyer can help build the foundation of this claim.

 The state enforces a modified comparative fault rule that can apply to any civil claim for damages in which a plaintiff shares fault with a defendant for causing the damages.
 However, while many states enforce similar modified comparative fault statutes, Michigan’s is quite different from most other states.
 Under this law, each liable party has a fault percentage assigned to them, indicating their levels of responsibility for the damages cited in the claim.